Mike Flynn Failed To Disclose Payments From Kremlin Media Network

 “Gen. Flynn had begun the process of submitting and updating the form, but that process was suspended when he resigned,” the spokesperson reportedly said.
 “He therefore submitted the finalized form after he left the White House.”

 But the Daily Beast noted that Flynn filed his initial disclosure statement on February 11, only a few days before he was forced to resign his position as national security adviser to the president.
 The initial disclosure statement only listed payments from Leading Authorities LLC, the organization that arranged the Russian speeches for Flynn.
-The statement skipped mentioning the fact that Leading Authorities LLLC only served as conduit for the payments received from Russian sources.
+The statement skipped mentioning the fact that Leading Authorities LLC only served as a conduit for the payments received from Russian sources.

 Flynn’s failure to disclose the sources of his income was in violation of Office of Government Ethics (OGE) regulations that require that the sources of payments received through a speaker’s bureau should be disclosed.